 I wanted to share an excerpt from Matt Blackburn’s MITOLIFE website where he explains this concept more in depth:

-In order of worst to best: highly unsaturated fatty acids (omega-3s) -> polyunsaturated fatty acids (omega-3s and 6s) -> monounsaturated fat (olives, avocado) -> saturated fat -> cholesterol
+In order of most unstable to most stable: highly unsaturated fatty acids (omega-3s) -> polyunsaturated fatty acids (omega-3s and 6s) -> monounsaturated fat -> saturated fat -> cholesterol

-We have been taught to fear animal fats and praise the fats in nuts, seeds, grains, legumes and soy.
-The fact is that these foods are cheap to produce and do not support human health, let alone a growing baby!
-The fats inside them, when consumed without the hydrogen-rich fats found in animal foods, cause and exacerbate every disease known to man!
+We have been programmed to fear animal fats and praise the fats in nuts, seeds, grains, legumes and soy.
+The fact is that it is the animal foods that are responsible for growth and development and they are predominately saturated.

 WHEN OMEGA-3's BECOME DEADLY

-It is one thing to consume a small amount of nuts and seeds here and there when the majority of your diet consists of stable life-supporting saturated fat.
-It is another to consume extracts of PUFA's, namely: algae oil, fish oil, krill oil, seal oil, fatty salmon oil, cod liver oil, skate oil, canola oil, corn oil, sunflower oil, safflower oil, sesame oil, olive oil, peanut oil, etc.
+It is one thing to consume a small amount of nuts and seeds (NOT nut "butters" and nut "milks") when the majority of your diet consists of stable life-supporting saturated fat.
+It is another to consume extracts of PUFA's, namely: algae oil, fish oil, krill oil, seal oil, fatty salmon oil, canola oil, corn oil, sunflower oil, safflower oil, sesame oil, olive oil, peanut oil, etc.

 The average consumer would be shocked to learn how many restaurant establishments cook in vegetable oil.
-Even if the meal contains a lot of saturated fat, if the food is cooked in inflammatory omega-3 vegetable oils, it will lower your metabolism and dramatically reduce the nutrition that you gain from the meal.
+Even if the meal contains a lot of saturated fat, if the food is cooked in inflammatory omega-3 vegetable oils, you will experience a net loss in your overall health.

 THE SCARY PART